 AFTER HOURS: LIVE MUSIC GALORE

 No trip to The Mile High City is complete without taking in a little live music.
 Denver's got dozens of venues devoted to all genres and styles, from classic jazz to techno to rock and roll and beyond.
 Colfax Avenue is home to such beloved concert locales as the Fillmore (1510 Clarkson St.), the Ogden (935 E. Colfax Ave.) and the Bluebird (3317 E. Colfax Ave.).
-The cream of the local and national jazz world can be found swinging at Jazz@Jack's (500 16th St.), Dazzle Restaurant & Lounge (930 Lincoln St.) in the Golden Triangle and El Chapultepec (1962 Market St.) in LoDo.
+The cream of the local and national jazz world can be found swinging at Dazzle Restaurant & Lounge (930 Lincoln St.) in the Golden Triangle and Nocturne (1330 27th St.) in RiNo.
 The Paramount Theatre (1621 Glenarm Pl.) also hosts amazing performances from national touring acts.